josephi23/MoodMate/PHASE1_DEFINITION_AND_PLANNING.md

 - Figma for UI design

 **User Testing Plan:**
-- Conduct informal testing with 2–3 peers
+- Conduct informal testing which would be done by me the project manager
 - Focus on mood logging, journal entry, and ease of use
 - Collect written feedback on UI clarity and usability